nhthn/BBCut/README.md

-# BBCut2 #
+# BBCut #

-BBCut2 is a SuperCollider package (both for client and server) by Nick Collins for automated event analysis, beat induction and algorithmic audio splicing.
-Development ceased in 2006, and this repository is a revival maintained by Nathan Ho with documentation and bug fixes.
+BBCut is a SuperCollider package (both for client and server) by Nick Collins for automated event analysis, beat induction and algorithmic audio splicing.
+Development ceased after version 2.1 was released in 2006, and this repository is a revival maintained by Nathan Ho with documentation and bug fixes.

 ## Installation ##